apache/gravitino/README.md

 ### Configure and start the Gravitino server

-Gravitino server configuration file `gravitino.conf` is located under `conf` and follows the typical property file format, you can change the configuration in this file.
+Gravitino server configuration file `gravitino.conf` is located under `conf` and follows the typical property file format.
+You can change the configuration in this file.

 To start the Gravitino server, please run: